 disease.
 You may notice your skin thickening and shiny areas developing around your

 As the condition progresses, you may begin start to have

 limited movement of the affected areas.
 Other symptoms include:

 - hair loss

-- white lumps under the skin (calcium deposits most prevalent in CREST syndrome)
+- calcium deposits, or white lumps under the skin

-- small dilated blood vessels under the skin surface
+- small, dilated blood vessels under the skin’s

 - joint pain